macoj/partitions2graph/README.md

 ```

 # TODO
 * Support any type of id in the nodes.
-Now it assumes the id attribute is a number.
+Now it assumes the id attribute is an integer number.
 * Export graphml.